anky17/DSA-using-C/README.md

 - **Searching**: Covers linear and binary search algorithms implemented in C.
 - **Sorting**: Contains sorting algorithms like bubble sort, quick sort, and merge sort in C.
 - **Stack**: Focuses on stack operations such as push, pop, and top, implemented in C.
+- **Tree**: Focuses on tree operations such as creation, insertion, traversal and deletion implemented in C.